-I’m sure each and everyone of us were pretty excited when we first got our DSLR.
-I mean, who’s not right.
+I’m sure each and every one of us was pretty excited when we first got our DSLR.
+I mean, who’s not right?
 And the next thing most of us will do is – start abusing the shutter and snapping non-stop.
 That’s just how we learn.

 1. Long Shutter Photography

 Long shutter photographs are always amazing.
 While playing with the shutter speed, you can come up with super amazing photographs beyond your expectations.
-And the specialty of long shutter photographs are that they present the world around you in a unique way like you’re never seen before.
+And the specialty of long-shutter photographs are that they present the world around you in a unique way like you’ve never seen before.
 To get a feel of what exactly it is, have a look at the following examples.

 So, you got a rough idea on what exactly is long shutter photography.
 Now, how to take them?

 To take amazing long shutter photographs, you have to first learn and completely understand what exactly Shutter Speed is.
 Shutter speed for a camera is for the time the light-sensitive film is exposed to the light outside.
 Getting back to shutter speed, camera metering instruments measure them in a range of reciprocal of time.
 Eg: 1/30, 1/500, 1/1500 sec. etc.

 These are the time for which your shutter will be open while taking a particular photograph.
 Higher the shutter speed, you’ll have to handle the camera well to avoid any jerk as a slight jerk in this setting can ruin your photograph.

 For this, use of a tripod is recommended.
 Some cameras have bulb mode that enables you to let your shutter open as long as you keep the button pressed.

 2. Custom Bokehs